 In celiac disease, gluten triggers an adverse autoimmune response to gluten.
 Eventually, the immune system targets the digestive system, particularly the small intestine.
 The small intestine consists of fingerlike small projections known as villi. (source)

-The job of the villi is to absorb nutrients from the food you consume.
-In the case of those affected by celiac disease, the villi get damaged, and the body over time becomes unable to absorb the necessary nutrients.
+The villi’s job is to absorb nutrients from the food you consume.
+In the case of those affected by celiac disease, the villi get damaged, and the body, over time, becomes unable to absorb the necessary nutrients.

 Gluten Intolerance Symptoms